How Long Do I Have to File Workers’ Comp in Pennsylvania?

 The first and most important deadline in your case will be the deadline to give notice of your injury to your employer.
 This must be done within 120 days of the injury, or else you lose the chance of getting coverage entirely in most cases.
 More realistically, if you want your benefits to start quickly, you have to give notice within 21 days.
 There are also some other important deadlines and timeframes to be aware of in your case.

-Call the Certified Pennsylvania Workers’ Compensation Specialists at Cardamone Law for help with your case by dialing (267) 651-7945 today.
+Call the Certified Pennsylvania Workers’ Compensation attorneys at Cardamone Law for help with your case by dialing (267) 651-7945 today.

 Reporting Requirement and Deadline for Workers’ Comp Claims in Pennsylvania